lydtechconsulting/ambar-event-sourcing/README.md

 The existing application has not been changed, but rather two important use cases for applications using event sourcing have been identified and demonstrated.

-1. Component testing an application using Ambar
+1. Component testing an application that uses Ambar
 ```
 Given an application is being developed
 And the application integrates with Ambar